rnakin/cn330/README.md

 ## Overview

-**wtw** is versatile command-line tools designed to provide real-time weather data, location details, and weather-based advice.
+**HowIs** and the **Weather CLI** are versatile command-line tools designed to provide real-time weather data, location details, and weather-based advice.
 These tools leverage APIs like **OpenWeatherMap** and **ipgeolocation.io** to deliver accurate and actionable information to users.

 ---